-Medical-Related Dental Services Your cost if you visit a: Benefits Network provider: Non-network provider: 1. and serv reco and proc rges for medical facilities general anesthesia vices that are ommended by a physician received during a dental cedure for a covered son who: 20% coinsurance after deductible 50% coinsurance after deductible a.
+Medical-Related Dental Services Your cost if you visit a: Benefits Network provider: Non-network provider: 1. .
+Charges for medical facilities and general anesthesia services that are recommended by a physician and received during a dental procedure for a covered person who: 20% coinsurance after deductible 50% coinsurance after deductible a.
 Is a child under age five; b.
 Is severely disabled; or C. Has a condition that requires hospitalization or general anesthesia for dental care treatment.
 2. orth and a dependent child, odontia, dental implants oral surgery treatment ted to cleft lip and palate 20% coinsurance after deductible 50% coinsurance after deductible

-Medical-Related Dental Services Your cost if you visit a: Benefits Network provider: Non-network provider: 3.
-Accident-related dental services to treat an injury to and to repair (not replace) sound, natural teeth.
-The following conditions apply: 20% coinsurance after deductible 50% coinsurance after deductible a.
+Medical-Related Dental Services Your cos t if you visit a: Benefits Network provider: Non-network provider: 3. ser and sou cident-related dental vices to treat an injury to I to repair (not replace) and, natural teeth.
+The pwing conditions apply: 20% coinsurance after deductible 50% coinsurance after deductible a.
 Coverage is limited to services received within 12 months from the later of: The date you are first covered under the plan; or ii.
-The date of the injury Please note: Treatment must be completed within 24 months of services being initiated.
+The date of the injury Please note: Treatment must be completed within 24 months of services being initiated. b.
 A sound, natural tooth means a tooth (including supporting structures) that is free from disease that would prevent continual function of the tooth for at least one year.
 In the case of primary (baby) teeth, the tooth must have a life expectancy of one year.

 Medically necessary outpatient dental services are covered as described above.
 Services must be received from a physician or dentist.
+These services will be covered as in-network benefits if they are: